Al-Salam FC

 Al-Salam Football Club, also known as Al-Salam Wau, is a South Sudanese football club based in Wau, South Sudan, that participates in the South Sudan Premier League, South Sudan Cup, CAF Confederation Cup, and CAF Champions League.

 History

+Al-Salam Football Club, also known as Al Salam Wau owing to its location in the city of Wau, was founded in 1968.